Listen to Spotify on a Plane: Offline and In-Flight Tips

 You don’t need Wi-Fi at 35,000 feet to keep your music going.
 Spotify works fine on a plane, as long as you prep before boarding.

-We tested this on both iPhone and Android across multiple flights.
-The setup is simple.
+We tested this on both iPhone and Android across multiple flights, and the setup is simple.
 The catch?
-You need a Premium subscription to download tracks for offline listening.
-Free users can only stream with an active connection.
+You need Spotify Premium for offline downloads, since free users can only stream with a live connection.
+Premium also unlocks higher bitrates, which matter for noisy cabin environments.

-• Downloads expire if you do not connect to the internet at least once every 30 days, which commonly catches frequent travelers off guard before long trips.
+- Downloads expire if you don’t connect to the internet at least once every 30 days, which commonly catches frequent travelers off guard before long trips.

 #How Does Spotify Offline Mode Work on a Plane?